Nonlinear Hall responses in tunable nodal Dirac semimetals

 \end{widetext} where $\chi_{11}=\chi_{xxxx}$, $\chi_{12}=(\chi_{xxyy}+\chi_{xyxy}+\chi_{xyyx})/3$, $\chi_{13}=(\chi_{xxxy}+\chi_{xxyx}+\chi_{xyxx})/3$, $\chi_{14}=\chi_{xyyy}$, $\chi_{22}=\chi_{yyyy}$, $\chi_{41}=\chi_{yxxx}$, $\chi_{31}=(\chi_{yyyx}+\chi_{yyxy}+\chi_{yxyy})/3$, and $\chi_{21}=(\chi_{yyxx}+\chi_{yxyx}+\chi_{yxxy})/3$.

-Note that, the SN and DN phases preserve the $M_x$ mirror symmetry.
-This symmetry ensures that the tensor components involving odd number of $x$ and $y$ in the index (like $\chi_{xyyy}$, $\chi_{yxxx}$) must vanish~\cite{Liu,Tanay}.
-As a result, the tranverse TOH conductivity $\chi_{\perp}$ vanishes when $\theta$ become integer multiples of $\pi/2$, i.e., along and perpendicular to the mirror line in Fig.~\ref{TOHE plots}(a) and Fig.~\ref{TOHE plots}(b) respectively.
-For both SN and DN phase, the BCP components have maximum density concentrated near the gapped nodal points.
-Also, there is an anisotropy in the dispersion present through $\gamma k_y\sigma_y$ term which leads to nonzero transverse TOH response~\cite{Liu,Tanay,Ojasvi}.
+Note that the SN and DN phases preserve the $M_x$ mirror symmetry.
+This symmetry ensures that the tensor components involving an odd number of $x$ and $y$ in the index (like $\chi_{xyyy}$, $\chi_{yxxx}$) must vanish~\cite{Liu,Tanay}.
+As a result, the tranverse TOH conductivity $\chi_{\perp}$ vanishes when $\theta$ becomes integer multiples of $\pi/2$, i.e., along and perpendicular to the mirror line in Fig.~\ref{TOHE plots}(a) and Fig.~\ref{TOHE plots}(b) respectively.
+For both SN and DN phases, the BCP components have maximum density concentrated near the gapped nodal points.
+Also, there is an anisotropy in the dispersion present through $\gamma k_y\sigma_y$ term which leads to a nonzero transverse TOH response~\cite{Liu,Tanay,Ojasvi}.
 As seen in Fig~\ref{BCP tensor densityplot}, the BCP components in DN phase are larger in magnitude than SN phase.
-Consequently, the TOH response become higher in DN phase at every values of the Fermi energy than the SN phase, as shown in Fig~\ref{TOHE plots}(a) and Fig~\ref{TOHE plots} (b).
+Consequently, the TOH response becomes higher in DN phase at every value of the Fermi energy than the SN phase, as shown in Fig~\ref{TOHE plots}(a) and Fig~\ref{TOHE plots} (b).